AliaumeL/akl/README.md

 cargo build --release
 ```

-Note that depending on your system, you may need to install the following
+Note that depending on your system, you may need to install the following:

 - `pkg-config`
+- `libssl-dev`
+- `libdbus-1-dev`

 ### On Linux